Moving to the UK - frequently asked questions

 Off

-How do I set up a bank account?
+How do I set up a UK bank account?

 When will I receive my salary?

 Salaries are paid on the last working day of the month directly into your bank account.
-The Payroll Office will email you a form so you can send them your bank details, alternatively you can enter your bank details via MyJob which you will be able to access when you start working at the University.
+The Payroll team will email you a form so you can send them your bank details, alternatively you can enter your bank details via MyJob which you will be able to access when you start working at the University.

-In the UK your pay is subject to two compulsory taxes; income tax and national insurance contributions.
+In the UK your pay is subject to two compulsory taxes: income tax and national insurance contributions.

 Income Tax

-All workers in the UK must pay income tax, but the amount you pay will vary depending on the amount you earn and are subject to annual change.
+All workers in the UK must pay income tax, but the amount you pay will vary depending on the amount you earn and is subject to annual change.
 Your tax will be taken via PAYE (pay as you earn) and will be deducted each month from your gross salary.
 The government’s website has a guide to tax.

 You may also have to pay UK income tax on foreign income including any wages you earn abroad, foreign investment or rental income from overseas property.
 You can find more information about tax on foreign income on the government’s website.